 Home of Lightning Eliminators & Consultants, Inc. Protecting Industries from lightning disasters for over 43 years.

 Lightning Eliminators & Consultants, Inc. (LEC) is dedicated to providing integrated lightning protection and lightning prevention products, solutions and services.
-In association with grounding systems engineering, testing and surge protection design LEC utilizes innovative patented charge transfer technology, providing comprehensive and integral consulting, assessment and design.
-All work-product is based on state of the art engineering principles and physics which has enabled LEC to successfully install and maintain lightning protection systems (LPS) and solutions that divert direct lightning strikes and protect against lightning’s secondary effects in over 70 countries, and throughout the United States for over 41 years.
+In association with grounding systems and surge protection solutions LEC utilizes innovative patented charge transfer technology, in concert with comprehensive and integral consulting, assessment and design.
+All work-product is based on state of the art engineering principles and physics which has enabled LEC to successfully install and maintain lightning protection systems (LPS) and solutions that divert direct lightning strikes and protect against lightning’s secondary effects in over 90 countries, and throughout the United States for over 44 years.
 To learn more visit “About Lightning Protection”

 A Charge Transfer System™ (CTS™) is a system intended to prevent a lightning strike from occurring within a protected zone or area.
 The CTS collects the induced charge developed by thunderstorm clouds from a designated protected area of the earth and transfers this charge through the ionizer into the surrounding air…read more